adamdelancey/ms3-tips/README.md

     As a First Time Visitor, I want to:

     1. Quickly understand the service being provided by Tips and how I can interact with the service.
-    2. Be able to easily browse the various 'tips' in Stockholm and find something that interests me.
+    2. Be able to easily browse the various 'Tips' in Stockholm and find something that interests me.
-    3. Be able to register to the website and add my own 'tips'.
+    3. Be able to register to the website and add my own 'Tips'.
-    4. Be able to comfortably navigate throughout the site between my own tips and other users'.
+    4. Be able to comfortably navigate throughout the site between my own Tips and other users'.
     5. Get an instant first-impression that this is a professional, modern and up-to-date site with good UX.

 -   #### Frequent User Goals

     As a Frequent User, I want to:
-    1. Easily be able to check if any new tips have been added that may interest me.
+    1. Easily be able to check if any new Tips have been added that may interest me.
     2. Login to the account that I have previously set up and see my own submissions.
-    3. Add more tips to the website that I may not have done already.
+    3. Add more Tips to the website that I may not have done already.
-    4. Edit my own tips.
+    4. Edit my own Tips.
-    5. Delete any tips that are no longer relevant.
+    5. Delete any Tips that are no longer relevant.

 -   #### Admin Goals

     As Admin, I want to:
-    1. Be able to create, read, update and delete all tips on the site.
+    1. Be able to create, read, update and delete all Tips on the site.

 ## Scope